Continuity of Care

 Moving from one care setting to another (transition of care), such as going from a hospital to a skilled nursing facility, increases the chance that errors in care may occur.
 New drugs may be prescribed in the hospital, and they may duplicate or interact negatively with the person’s other drugs.
-Sometimes old, needed drugs may be unintentionally omitted.
+Sometimes drugs prescribed previously that are still needed may be unintentionally omitted.
 Even when changes in people's drugs are appropriate, the changes may not be communicated to all involved health care practitioners, such as the primary care practitioner.

 To prevent such problems, current regulations in the United States require health care organizations to do drug reconciliation whenever the care setting is changed and whenever new drugs are ordered or existing orders are rewritten.
 Drug reconciliation involves comparing people's drug orders to all the drugs they were previously taking and thus make sure no drugs are duplicated or omitted.
 When changing care settings, older people or their caregiver should ask practitioners whether drug reconciliation was done.

 Making an appointment with the primary care practitioner soon after discharge from the hospital or other care facility (such as a rehabilitation center or skilled nursing facility) is always a good idea.
+People should always bring their current list of drugs as well as the actual bottles they are in.
 The practitioner can then review all of the drugs and instructions recommended at the time of discharge.